Skip to main

 Request For Proposals

-Phase I
+Phase 1

-Phase II
+Phase 2

-• Phase II involves the university providing much more detailed information to those potential partners — including operational expectations, service details and financials — and the opportunity to get into the details of what a potential enterprise-wide service model would entail.
+• Phase 2 involves the university providing much more detailed information to those potential partners — including operational expectations, service details and financials — and the opportunity to get into the details of what a potential enterprise-wide service model would entail.

 Importance of Alignment, Seeking a True Partnership